enedaveed/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is  a script that counts the number of directories in the PATH
+This is  a script that lists environment variables